 Recite Me assistive technology provides your customers with the online tools they need to understand and engage with your products and services.
 It also allows you to support people who are neurodiverse, visually impaired, speak English as a second language, or are of old age.
 So using our software isn’t just the smart thing to do, it’s the right thing to do.
 Here’s why…

 2 Million People in the UK Have a Visual Impairment

 The term ‘visual impairment’ covers a whole range of issues including partial blindness, deafblindness, and colour blindness.
 For those who suffer from any of these conditions, accessing information online is much more difficult, whether due to the size and font used, the layout of the text, the colour of the text, or the colour contrast between the text and the background.

 15% of the UK Population has a Learning Difficulty

 The most common learning disability in the UK is Dyslexia, which affects at least 10% of the population and impacts many levels of comprehension including reading, writing, and spelling.

 ADHD is the second most common learning disability, and is a hyperactivity and attention disorder.
-Those who suffer from ADHD will typically have problems focusing and are easily distracted.
-Other prominent learning difficulties include Hyperlexia and Dyspraxia.
+Those with ADHD will typically have problems focusing.
+Other learning difficulties include Hyperlexia and Dyspraxia.
 Hyperlexics can read words but not necessarily understand their meaning, while Dyspraxics often have language problems and experience a certain degree of difficulty with thought and perception.